cicero343/cicero343.github.io/_posts/2024-08-23-Uncovering-Hidden-Information-in-Files.md

             --button-bg-light: #000000; /* Black background for button in light mode */
             --button-text-light: #ffffff; /* White text color for button in light mode */
-            --button-bg-hover-light: #333333; /* Darker background for button on hover in light mode */ }
+            --button-bg-hover-light: #333333; /* Darker background for button on hover in light mode */
+            --toc-bg-color: #f0f0f0; /* Grey background for table of contents */ }

         /* Dark mode settings */